 Best travel pillow for short-haul flights

-This is the third time this brand features in this list and for good reason.
-Their travel pillow (read: “neck brace”) is a brilliant little gadget to carry on your holidays.
+This is the third time this brand features in this list – and for good reason.
+This is their original travel pillow (read: “neck brace”), and it's a brilliant little gadget to carry on your holidays.
 It’s perfect for planes or cars, and is scientifically proven to offer the best support ergonomically.
 The brace part is encased in a lovely soft fleece material, which then wraps around your neck to secure the support.

-Our digital travel editor reckons the best place to secure it is below your jawline on your preferred side.
+We reckon the best place to secure it is below your jawline on your preferred side.
 However, it can also be used directly under the chin.
-This one doesn’t come with a carry case or extra cushioning, but for short-haul flights it’s a perfect addition to your hand luggage – you’ll likely get an hour or two thanks to the Trtl.
+This one doesn’t come with a carry case or extra cushioning, but for short-haul flights it’s a perfect addition to your hand luggage – you’ll likely get an hour or two’s kip thanks to the Trtl.

 6. Samsonite Inflatable Travel Pillow

 Inflatable travel pillows are rarely on any best-of lists.
 This is due to the hardness once they’re full of air, plus the inconvenience of having to blow them up and stick the stopper in without letting any air go.
 But the Samsonite inflatable travel pillow is changing things.
 Its clever stopper means it can be inflated by mouth in a matter of seconds.
 It literally takes just a few breaths – and it won’t deflate as soon as you try to plug it up.
 Want to deflate it in an instant?
 Simply remove part of the stopper to let significant amounts of air out extremely fast.